alwaysgreenhq/alwaysgreen/examples/demos/nova-demo-repo/E2E_SETUP_GUIDE.md

-# End-to-End Setup Guide: From Local to GitHub PR with Nova
+# End-to-End Setup Guide: From Local to GitHub PR with AlwaysGreen

-This guide walks you through setting up the nova-demo-repo from scratch, pushing to GitHub, creating a breaking PR, and watching Nova automatically fix it.
+This guide walks you through setting up the alwaysgreen-demo-repo from scratch, pushing to GitHub, creating a breaking PR, and watching AlwaysGreen automatically fix it.

 ## Prerequisites